- 1. Introduction

 The lead agency is responsible for checking progress with the person against the plan and, as necessary, arranging reviews with the multi-agency group and ideally with the person present, where further actions can be agreed to make progress.

 Note that the forms of intervention may differ between tenanted and individual owned properties.
-Social landlords have employees that are responsible for housing management, including working with residents with anti-social behaviour.
-Social care and support organisations may be involved delivering support or personal care to people who are renting their home or own it, and at least their involvement in monitoring the hoarding issue should be sought, if they cannot do more to encourage the person to modify their behaviour.
-Likewise, friends, relatives and supportive neighbours may be helpful in negotiating changes in behaviour, supporting the person to make the changes and monitoring the situation and raising issues.
+Social landlords have employees that are responsible for housing management, including working with residents with anti-social behavior.
+Social care and support organizations may be involved delivering support or personal care to people who are renting their home or own it, and at least their involvement in monitoring the hoarding issue should be sought, if they cannot do more to encourage the person to modify their behavior.
+Likewise, friends, relatives and supportive neighbors may be helpful in negotiating changes in behavior, supporting the person to make the changes and monitoring the situation and raising issues.